-For those students who opt to take full course GCSE Religious Studies they will follow a course by the Institute of Financial Services and will gain a Level 2 Certificate in personal finance which is timetabled for them instead of the short course GCSE.
+For those students who opt to take full course GCSE Religious Studies they will follow alternative online options which are timetabled for them instead of the short course GCSE.

-OPTION SUBJECTS
+OPTION SUBJECTS INFORMATION

-INFORMATION

 Art & Design: AQA

 The GCSE Art & Design course builds an essential foundation of creative skills and is open to all students who show interest, enthusiasm and commitment for work in any area of Art.
 Within the Fine Art title students have the opportunity to gain experience in a wide range of media and approaches.
 This may include sculpture, printmaking, photography, in addition to painting and drawing with a wide variety of materials.